Sidebar

 Performance

-Fonts are loaded through next/font to avoid layout shifts, and SVG logos handle dark mode through CSS instead of duplicate assets.
+Fonts are optimized and served directly via @fontsource to eliminate layout shift, and SVG logos handle dark mode directly through CSS instead of duplicating assets.

 Animations

-The point is to make the interface feel alive, not like a promo page for a new phone.
+The point is to make the interface feel considered, not like a promo page for a new phone.

 What I Learned